LightmakerCanada/vuex-cognito-sync/README.md

 ```

 ## init
-A shortcut that dispatches all three `authenticate`, `initCognitoSyncManager`, and `openOrCreateDataset` actions respectively.
+A shortcut that dispatches all three `authenticate`, `initSyncManager`, and `openOrCreateDataset` actions respectively.
 Useful when bootstrapping an app.

 ```js